clocklimited/DevGuides/source/content/pages/html/choosing-classes.md

 ### BEM and CSS

 BEM Benefits the CSS in terms of easier specificity management.
-In the following examples, notice that with BEM, none of the selectors need to be qualifed with a parent.
+In the following examples, notice that with BEM, none of the selectors need to be qualified with a parent.
 This allows for easier overriding of styles later in the file without needing to continually fight with specificity.
 There is also no chance of styling changes to `.face` or `.hand` in isolation unexpectedly affecting elements in separate modules.

 **Without BEM**
 ```css